The Future of Experiential Marketing: What Successful Organizations Do [Executive Research]

 According to Forrester, “Omnichannel customers are significantly more valuable and more profitable compared to single channel customers.”

-But beyond the numbers, there are some other benefits you can expect by evolving your experiential marketing efforts.
+But beyond the numbers, there are some other benefits of experiential marketing you can expect by evolving your experiential marketing efforts.

 Just like most digital transformation efforts, there is no silver bullet for success.
 But if you understand the value digitally transforming your face-to-face experiences can bring, and invest in preparing your company for change, you'll be rewarded with big wins.